-Add-on features and additional wager types, such as Megaplier®, Just the Jackpot®, Power Play®, Sum It Up!® and Extra! have been successful in generating incremental sales and revenue, and the

-Texas Lottery will continue to explore and pursue additional add-on concepts that may offer incremental sales and revenue potential for the draw game portfolio.
-MUSL has a Game Development Committee and a Product Development Sub-Committee focused on the design and development of new multijurisdictional lottery products including the development of new add-on games for the Powerball game.
-Texas Lottery staff are represented on these committees and are involved in this on-going product development effort.
+Add-on features and additional wager types, such as Megaplier®, Just the Jackpot®, Power Play®, FIREBALL and Extra! have been successful in generating incremental sales and revenue, and the Texas Lottery will continue to explore and pursue additional add-on concepts that may offer incremental sales and revenue potential for the draw game portfolio.
+MUSL has a Game Development Committee focused on the design and development of new multijurisdictional lottery products including the development of a new add-on feature for the Powerball game.
+As noted previously, the Texas Lottery will be considering the "Double Play" add-on feature for Mega Millions and Powerball.
+The agency is also considering the addition of Double Play to the Texas Two Step game to capitalize on game introduction marketing efforts.

-While national initiatives are being considered and developed, the Texas Lottery continues to work closely with the lottery operator to evaluate and test the FIREBALL add-on feature for the $Pick\ 3^{\text{TM}}$ and $Daily\ 4^{\text{TM}}$ games.
-FIREBALL provides players with the ability to create additional winning combinations in the $Pick\ 3$ and $Daily\ 4$ games and it was positively received by players in focus groups.
-The agency started the rule making process at the end of FY 2018 and is working toward a launch in spring FY 2019.
-FIREBALL will replace $Sum\ It\ Up!$.
+While national initiatives are being considered and developed, the Texas Lottery continues to work closely with the lottery operator to monitor and evaluate new options.
+The most recent add-on feature introduction in Texas was the FIREBALL launch on Pick 3 and Daily 4 on April 28, 2019.
+FIREBALL provides players more opportunities to create winning combinations and increase their chances of winning a prize.
+The feature replaced Sum It Up!® and was launched with the catchphrase, "Play with Fire."
+FIREBALL generated \$12.6 million in sales in four months compared to the \$10.9 million sold for Sum It Up! during the entire previous fiscal year.
 The Texas Lottery, in conjunction with the lottery operator, will continue to seek out and research other potential add-on features to determine if they resonate with Texas players.